JeevaKS03/vendor_onboarding_agent_using_TinyFish_AI/README.md

 4. Watch the right-hand panel!
 It will stream the live telemetry of the TinyFish agent as it navigates the GST portal, interacts with form elements, and prepares the document uploads.

 ---
-*Built for the Autonomous Web Hackathon relying exclusively on agentic workflows, no standard APIs used for the end website!*